About

 Diego Borgsdorf Fuenzalida

-Diego Borgsdorf Fuenzalida is an experimental ethnographic researcher and textile artist based between Los Angeles and Washington, DC.
+Diego Borgsdorf Fuenzalida (b.
+2002, Los Angeles) is an experimental ethnographic researcher and textile artist based between Los Angeles and Washington, DC.

 Contact Us